UniversalSuperBox/ttv-static-site/content/en/closet.md

 Interested in volunteering?

 We need people interested in:
-- Setup Saturday morning before the event
+- Setup Saturday morning (10 AM - 1PM)
-- Tear down and packing up Sunday afternoon
+- Teardown Saturday afternoon (6PM - finished)
-- Assistance with shopping  during the event.
+- Assistance with shopping during the event (1PM - 6PM)

+Please use [our sign-up form](https://signup.com/go/JZVAVab) to register your interest.

+## Donate

+Thank you to our community members who have donated articles to the program.
+We are not accepting new clothing or accessory donations, but please check back later.
+Monetary donations to the [CV-LGBTQ+ Community Center](https://www.cvlgbt.org/) are graciously appreciated but never required.